textcreationpartnership/A01878/README.md

 ##Content Summary##

 #####Body#####

+1. ❧A Newe Ballade intytuled /
-A newe ballade intytuled, Good fellowes must go learne to daunce1569Approx.
-4 KB of XML-encoded text
+Good Fellowes muſt go learne to Daunce.

 #####Back#####
-A newe ballade intytuled, Good fellowes must go learne to daunce1569Approx.
-4 KB of XML-encoded text **Types of content**
+¶Imprinted at London, in Fleteſtrete at the ſigne of the Faucon, by Wylliam
+Gryffith, and are to be
+**Types of content**

   * There are 76 **verse** lines!